 The Bottom Line

-In summary, it’s certainly not going to hurt to privately bank your baby’s cord blood, but you need to understand what you’re actually getting for your money: “A very expensive insurance policy you will likely never use,” said one OB/GYN.
+In summary, public cord blood banking, if it’s available to you, is recommended by medical professionals and may help another child/family in the future.
+Private banking is certainly not going to hurt anything, but you need to understand what you’re actually getting for your money: “A very expensive insurance policy you will likely never use,” said one OB/GYN.

 Also, make sure you understand the motivations behind the people that are peddling the pamphlets; they’re getting paid a lot of money in referral fees (et tu, Pea in the Pod??).